vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon Feb 16 03:47:29 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Feb 17 03:43:01 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER